top of page

 Let's do this!

-Week-long Day Camp: A series of five 1-Day outings for students looking for a different nearby adventure for every day of the week!
+• Week-long Day Camps: A series of five 1-Day outings for students looking for a different nearby adventure for every day of the week!

-5- Day Experiences: A mid-level experience for students looking for adventure a bit further afield.
+• 4-6 Day Experiences: A more immersive experience, for students looking for adventure a bit further afield.

 Click on any of the links above to go straight to that topic, or just scroll down to see them all.

-We are delighted to offer a variety of accessible adventures from 2 to 3 days in length in Summer 2025.
-Each adventure has a particular focus, such as rock-climbing, paddling, surfing, or swimming.
+We are delighted to offer a variety of accessible adventures from 2 to 3 days in length in Summer 2026.
+Each adventure features at least one outdoor activity, such as hiking, surfing, or swimming.
 Students are given a chance to try many new things.
 On all trips, students sleep in tents in modern campgrounds.
-These trips are open to all registered students who have participated in a Weekend Outing or Summer One-Day Outing before.
+These trips are open to all registered students who have participated in a Wilderness Kids Program before.

 2-3 Day Adventures